 The SEC will be conditional upon the applicant's receipt of a visa to Israel including passing the required medical examination and any requirements relating to COVID-19 as relevant during the time of entry into Israel and as stipulated below and his arrival in Israel as soon as possible and no later than 30 days from the date of the signing of the SEC.

-______ will, upon receipt of the SEC, explain the terms of the SEC to the applicant, so that he can fully understand such and decide whether or not to accept the offer based on his own free will.
+____SESA__ will, upon receipt of the SEC, explain the terms of the SEC to the applicant, so that he can fully understand such and decide whether or not to accept the offer based on his own free will.

-The applicant will have five (5) working days to accept the job offer from the date the scanned SEC was received by _______, by signing the SEC and a declaration in English and in the _____language, setting out relevant obligations of the applicant in Israel as per PIBA procedures and Israeli legislation (including his agreement to receive necessary vaccinations after entry to Israel) and including a waiver of confidentiality of information (hereinafter "PIBA Declaration") and to submit the signed documents to ______ which will scan them and transmit them to PIBA.
+The applicant will have five (5) working days to accept the job offer from the date the scanned SEC was received by ___SESA____, by signing the SEC and a declaration in English and in the __Georgian___language, setting out relevant obligations of the applicant in Israel as per PIBA procedures and Israeli legislation (including his agreement to receive necessary vaccinations after entry to Israel) and including a waiver of confidentiality of information (hereinafter "PIBA Declaration") and to submit the signed documents to __SESA____ which will scan them and transmit them to PIBA.
 PIBA will forward the signed scanned copy of the SEC to the employer.

-If the applicant decides not to sign the SEC, the reason for such will be provided by _________ to PIBA.
+If the applicant decides not to sign the SEC, the reason for such will be provided by ____SESA_____ to PIBA.

-PIBA may exclude from the roster any applicant who cancels an accepted SEC or does not accept an SEC without valid reason and notify _______ of such exclusion.
+PIBA may exclude from the roster any applicant who cancels an accepted SEC or does not accept an SEC without valid reason and notify ____SESA___ of such exclusion.

 Applicants who were rejected by PIBA or have not fulfilled the requirements as per this Protocol will not be eligible to apply in the future for employment in Israel.

-___________ will prepare the worker for arrival in Israel including assisting the worker to file a visa application and assisting him with travel arrangements, including assisting in purchasing airline tickets at reasonable market rates.
-In case the medical examination results or the police clearance are not valid, ________ will instruct the applicant to urgently renew the examinations/police clearance.
+______SESA_____ will prepare the worker for arrival in Israel including assisting the worker to file a visa application and assisting him with travel arrangements, including assisting in purchasing airline tickets at reasonable market rates.
+In case the medical examination results or the police clearance are not valid, ___SESA_____ will instruct the applicant to urgently renew the examinations/police clearance.

-______ will inform PIBA of the workers' travel itinerary and provide each worker with his original copy of the SEC which he will present upon entering Israel.
+___SESA___ will inform PIBA of the workers' travel itinerary and provide each worker with his original copy of the SEC which he will present upon entering Israel.

 Article 9